We independently select featured hotels and may earn a commission if you book through the links below.

 Pros and Cons of Staying in The Cabanas

-Pros: Closest to beach and pool, modern rooms, social atmosphere, popular terrace fire pit options.
+Pros: Closest to the beach and pool, modern rooms, social atmosphere, popular terrace fire pit options.

 Cons: No suites, limited privacy on ground floors (Resort View), few connecting rooms, not ideal for guests seeking a quiet or secluded stay.